mathewthomas1729/MachineLearningProjects/README.md

-# MachineLearningProjects
+## MachineLearningProjects
-Repository for projects that I am working on related to machine learning
+This is a repository for all projects that I am working on related to machine learning.
+Most of these projects are for my own learning.